adiack/adiack.github.io/_posts/2024-04-14-Gemini-VLM-In-Your-Shell.md

 ---
 layout: post
-title:  "🚀VLM in your shell"
+title:  "🤖 VLM in your shell"
 ---